• Home

 Img1, masks1, points1, num_masks = read_batch(train_data, visualize_data=True)

 This function takes a random sample from our dataset, loads and resizes the image and mask into (1024 x 1024) as SAM2 expects this default size for training, and consolidates the mask into a single binary representation.
-Discuss about the random points being generated
+We are not appling any augmentations on the data as SAM2 is capable enough to handel small dataset.

+Then we generate some random points on the ROI regions of the mask, which we will use as an input to the model.
 We apply light erosion on the mask to prevent sampling prompt points on boundary regions, which can sometimes confuse the model.
+This ensures each distinct diseased region is represented by at least one prompt.

 sam2_checkpoint = "../sam2_hiera_tiny.pt"